love1024/ngx-oneforall/projects/ngx-oneforall-docs/src/app/categories/decorators/pages/throttle/index.md

-# Throttle Decorator
+The `Throttle` decorator is a custom Angular method decorator designed to limit the frequency of method execution within a specified delay period.
+This is particularly beneficial for optimizing performance in scenarios such as handling frequent events like `click` or `scroll`, where excessive method calls can lead to performance bottlenecks.

-The `Throttle` decorator is a custom Angular method decorator that ensures a method is only invoked once within a specified delay period.
-This is particularly useful for event handlers like `click` or `scroll` to prevent excessive calls.
+## Overview

-## Usage
+By applying the `Throttle` decorator to a method, you can ensure that it is invoked at most once during the defined delay interval.
+This helps in reducing redundant executions and improves the efficiency of your application.

-The `Throttle` decorator can be applied to any method to throttle its execution.
-Below is an example demonstrating its usage.
+## Example: Throttling a Click Event Handler

-### Example: Throttling a Click Handler
+The following example demonstrates how to use the `Throttle` decorator to throttle a button click handler:

 ```typescript
 import { throttle } from 'ngx-oneforall-lib';